nickbock/com.homewizard/README.md

 This app let's you connect your HomeWizard to Homey.
 You can add your HomeWizard in the device section.
 Upon first deployment you need add the Homewizard unit first, then you can add the related/connected components from Homewizard to your Homey.

-v0.2.8:
+v0.3.0:
+* Rewrite to SDK2 so it works on Homey Firmware V3 - V5

+V0.2.8:
 * Updated measure_power to reflect Netto power vs Used (Solar needs to add its own power generation in Homey)

-v0.2.7:
-* Adding Homey 3.0 support (Watcher & Energylink)
- NOTE: YOU NEED TO PAIR YOUR ENERGYLINK AGAIN TO MAKE THIS WORK!

 v0.2.6:
 * Netto power usage added (Current power/watts which will go negative if you produce power via solar)